Improving peer review

 1 Understanding the Review Process

-If you come from “classic” journals and wander into ML conferences, the ground rules really are different.
-If you are from the world outside research, the whole thing may seem bizarre.
-Let us unpack the two main variants of peer that impinge upon my personal world; I make no claim that this is representative of every scientific field, and it probably has little to do with the humanities.
+If we come from “classic” journals and wander into ML conferences, the ground rules really are different.
+If we’re coming from outside research, the whole thing may seem bizarre.
+Let’s unpack the two main variants of peer review that show up in my corner of the world; I’m not claiming this is representative of every scientific field, and it probably has little to do with the humanities.

 1.1 Classic journals

-Most journals run rolling submissions with editor triage (desk-rejects), assignment to volunteer referees (often 2–3), and potentially multiple rounds over months to a year.
+Most journals run rolling submissions with editor triage (desk rejections), assignment to volunteer referees (often 2–3), and potentially multiple rounds over months to a year.
 Blinding varies by field (single- vs double-blind).
-A growing trend is transparent peer review, where reviewer reports (and sometimes author replies and editorial decisions) are published alongside the article—now standard at Nature for accepted papers, extending earlier opt-in pilots.
+A growing trend is transparent peer review, where reviewer reports (and sometimes author replies and editorial decisions) are published alongside the article—now standard at Nature for accepted papers, building on earlier opt-in pilots.

 1.2 ML conferences